 - Ice Skate at the Ford Ice Center or Centennial Sportsplex

 - Rent a pontoon boat on Percy Priest, Old Hickory, Center Hill or Tim’s Ford lakes

-- Play in the Children’s Garden at Cheekwood
+- Check out the TRAINS! exhibit at Cheekwood

 - Challenge your kid at Top Golf

 - Enjoy an ice cream soda at Elliston Place Soda Shop

 - Watch a Sounds Game at First Tennessee Park

 - Play the day away at Lucky Ladd Farms

 - Get tickets to “Cinderella” by the Nashville Ballet, coming Oct.
 6 – 9

 - Smyrna Parks & Rec holds a free Boat Day on June 18 with free canoes and paddleboats